skyfe79/Awesome/README.md

 - [react-page-controller](https://github.com/bmcmahen/react-page-controller) - horizontal, swipeable gesture views for react
 - [urql](https://github.com/urql-graphql/urql) - The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.
 - [next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.
-- [lerna](https://github.com/lerna/lerna) - :dragon: Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
+- [lerna](https://github.com/lerna/lerna) - Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
 - [tsc-alias](https://github.com/justkey007/tsc-alias) - Replace alias paths with relative paths after typescript compilation
 - [etro](https://github.com/etro-js/etro) - Typescript video-editing framework for the browser
 - [chakra-ui](https://github.com/chakra-ui/chakra-ui) - ⚡️ Simple, Modular & Accessible UI Components for your React Applications